jMampaey/jMampaey/_posts/2026-01-16-animation-blending.md

 }
 </style>

-# Introduction
 <video autoplay loop muted>
   <source src="{{ '/assets/videos/impressive_video.mp4' | relative_url }}" type="video/mp4">
   Your browser does not support the video tag.
 </video>
-This character is simultaneously running 4 different state machines with bone masking, blending between locomotion while playing distinct upper and lower body animations - all powered by a custom animation system built from scratch.
+*This character is simultaneously running 4 different state machines with bone masking, blending between locomotion while playing distinct upper and lower body animations - all powered by a custom animation system built from scratch.
 Building this taught me 3 critical lessons: start simple, separate your concerns and layer your complexity.
-The challenge was designing BlendMotion - a pure animation mathematics library - that could integrate into any C++ game engine without forcing architectural compromises.
+The challenge was designing BlendMotion - a pure animation mathematics library - that could integrate into any C++ game engine without forcing architectural compromises.*

 <br>